pounard/goat-mapper/README.md

 Priority 0, we need it ASAP:

- - [ ] handle null references when lazy loading any to one relationship, as of today, a virtual proxy is used, but it'll crash if loaded reference is null,
+ - [x] work around handle null references when lazy loading any to one
+   relationship: done by forcing join based eager load for to one,

  - [x] make lazy collections rewindable, seriously,